PokeNavBot/issue-tracker/README.md

 ## How To

-Click on the [Issues Tab](https://github.com/PokeNavBot/Issue-Tracker/issues) look / search for an existing issue.
+Click on the [Issues Tab](https://github.com/PokeNavBot/Issue-Tracker/issues) and search for an existing issue.
 Voting thumbs up on an issue will increase its priority and attention.
 Duplicates will eventually be closed.

 If the bug / issue you want to report doesn't exist, hit "New Issue" and select from the correct option.